ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 - Each item in the list should include the book's author, title, and publishing company. :white_check_mark:
 - A user should be able to select a book from the five displayed to save to a “Reading List” :white_check_mark:
 - View a “Reading List” with all the books the user has selected from their queries :white_check_mark:
-- this is a local reading list and not tied to Google Books’s account features.[x]
+- this is a local reading list and not tied to Google Books’s account features.:white_check_mark:

 ---

 # TIMELINE

+### I wrote about struggles and how I approached them through the given time for the assessment.

 ## 9th-10th June 2021 - TASKS :